 The sygnes of them bothe are so manifest to syght that they nede no farther declaration.
 For at the fyrste some have an ytche and a fretyng of the skyn, as yf it had ben rubbed wyth nettles, payne in the head and in the backe, the face redde in coloure and flecked, feare in the slepe, great thyrst, rednes of the eyes, beatynge in the temples, shotyng and pryckyng through all the bodye.
 Then anone after, when they breake out, they be sene of dyvers fasshyons and fourmes: sometyme as it were a drye scabbe or a leprye spreadyng over all the membres, other whyles in pushes, pimples, and wheles, rennyng with moch corruption and matter, and wyth great peyne of the face and throte, dryenesse of the tonge, horcenes of voyce, and, in some, quiverynge of the harte with swownyge.

-Considering the variations Phaer describes, it is possible that what they called measles and small pox could be what we’d recognize at different diseases (in addition to measles and smallpox), for example german measles or rubella, fifth’s disease, chicken pox, and so on.
+Considering the variations Phaer describes, it is possible that what they called measles and smallpox could be what we’d recognize as different diseases (in addition to measles and smallpox), for example, German measles or rubella, fifth’s disease, chicken pox, and so on.